Castor, Alberta

-Castor is a town in Alberta, Canada.
-It is located at the intersection of Highway 12 and Highway 861, approximately 143 km east of the City of Red Deer.
+Castor is a tourist town in Alberta, Canada.
+It is located at the intersection of Highway 12 and Highway 861, approximately 143 km east of the city of Red Deer.
 It has an elevation 816 m.

 Castor is French (also Latin) for beaver.
 The town is known for its duck and geese migration in the fall since its territory includes many stopping points well frequented by migrating waterfowl.
+Just to the south of town, is an Important Bird Area at Sullivan Lake.

 History

 The area was settled after the turn of the century, and Castor was incorporated on July 13, 1910.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, the Town of Castor had a population of 803 living in 383 of its 426 total private dwellings, a change of from its 2016 population of 929.
 With a land area of 2.61 km2, it had a population density of in 2021.

 In the 2016 Census of Population conducted by Statistics Canada, the Town of Castor recorded a population of 929 living in 419 of its 448 total private dwellings, a change from its 2011 population of 932.
 With a land area of 2.63 km2, it had a population density of in 2016.